course focuses on issues related to software lifecycle in general and

 - To register your project group, fill this form - Deadline 6/3/2021.

 - Deadline for sprint-2 of the project: 26/5/2021.

-- NEW!!
-February 2021 Exams - The overall grades (project and final exam, if both greater than the respective limits) can be found here.
+- September 2021 Exams - The overall grades (project and final exam, if both greater than the respective limits) can be found here.

 - During the exam you may use the course material (slides, book, etc.)